For attending a forum, you will typically need a visit visa or a business visa depending on the nature of your participation.

 WPC Energy, the World Forum for Energy Transformation, is a non-advocacy, non-political organisation with charitable status in the UK and accreditation as a Non-Governmental Organisation from the United Nations.
 Formed in 1933 and comprising 60 National Committees, WPC Energy facilitates an open dialogue around energy and its products and is dedicated to the promotion of their sustainable management for the benefit of all.

-A carefully curated program to inspire, educate, and connect.
+A carefully curated Programme to inspire, educate, and connect.

 Almubarekiyah Market